Turing-Roomies/roomies-BE/README.md

 ## Future Iterations

 - Add a messenger platform so potentials roomies can message each other through the app
-- Allow roomies to cancel a roomie request
 - Add a profile view to display additional information when a roomie's card is clicked
 - Gather more information about each roomies, like hobbies, budget, job, and more